mike-lischke/antlr4ng/ReadMe.md

 ### Real World Example

 The following table shows the results of the benchmarks from the [antlr4wasm project](https://github.com/mike-lischke/antlr4wasm/tree/master/benchmarks/mysql).
 Only the antlr4ng results have been taken from this repository to reflect the current state.
-They show that the antlr4ng runtime dominates every other JS/TS runtime by a margin of 9% (for simple input) up to 35% (for complex input), measured against the closest value for that benchmark.
+They show that the antlr4ng runtime demonstrates a performance advantage of 9% (for simple input) up to 35% (for complex input) over the next fastest JS/TS runtime in these benchmarks..

 |    | C++ |antlr4ng|antlr4|antlr4ts|antlr4wasm|
 |---:|---:|---:|---:|---:|---:|